Date: 22 October 2013. Dratted Dishes.

 china" by all means keep them as there is no reason why you cannot use

 expensive nice items aboard your boat.
-It's your home, so why not use the
+It is your home, so why not use the

 pretties?